recurly/recurly-revrec-docs/docs/STANDARD/recurly-revenue-recognition-wizard.md

 A: Credits (goodwill, on-account, prepayments) won’t be included in revenue recognition calculations.

 **Q: Can we exit the onboarding wizard and resume later?**
 A: Yes.
-Progress is saved automatically.
-Any user with appropriate permissions can continue the setup.
+Progress saves automatically, and any user with the right permissions can continue the setup.

 **Q: What does the Global Reporting Currency affect?**
-A: It sets the currency used in Revenue Recognition reports.
-It’s independent of your main Recurly site currency.
+A: It sets the currency used in Revenue Recognition reports and is separate from your main Recurly site currency.

 **Q: What if a product is missing accounting codes?**
-A: Default settings will be applied, but you should assign rules and codes manually to ensure accurate reporting.
+A: Defaults are applied, but you should manually assign rules and codes for accurate reporting.

 **Q: How do I know if activation was successful?**
-A: You’ll receive a confirmation email, and the “activation in progress” notice will disappear from your dashboard.
+A: You’ll get a confirmation email, and the “activation in progress” notice will disappear from your dashboard.